SeisComP3/seiscomp3/doc/base/api-python.rst

       :param publicID: The publicID of the object to find.
       :rtype: Object of type :ref:`ResponseFIR <api-python-datamodel-responsefir>`.

       Returns the child object with a certain publicID, None otherwise.

+   .. py:method:: findResponseIIR(publicID)

+      :param publicID: The publicID of the object to find.
+      :rtype: Object of type :ref:`ResponseIIR <api-python-datamodel-responseiir>`.

+      Returns the child object with a certain publicID, None otherwise.